microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAttributeSet.md

 This example demonstrates how to retrieve an attribute set by Id.

-- `Id` parameter specifies the unique identifier for the attribute set within a tenant.
+- `-AttributeSetId` parameter specifies the unique identifier for the attribute set within a tenant.

 ## Parameters

-### -Id
+### -AttributeSetId

 Unique identifier for the attribute set within a tenant.